Breast Cancer Surgery

-Although breast-conserving treatment (lumpectomy and radiation) is often the procedure of choice for women with early stage breast cancer, many women are either not candidates for breast conserving treatment, or may choose mastectomy for personal reasons.
+Fortunately, breast- conserving treatment (lumpectomy usually followed by breast radiation) is the procedure of choice for most women with breast cancer.
+However, some women are either not candidates for breast conserving treatment or may choose mastectomy for personal reasons.

 Lumpectomy technically means to remove a lump, but it is typically used to indicate the removal of a breast cancer with negative margins (rim of normal surrounding tissue).
 This term can be misleading because many breast cancers do not form lumps but are detected in asymptomatic women on routine mammograms.
-Alternative terms include wide local excision, which signals the intention to remove a breast cancer with negative margins.
+Alternative terms include local excision, wide local excision, or breast-conserving surgery, all of which signal the intention to remove a breast cancer with negative margins, without removing the entire breast.
 Partial mastectomy is less specific and includes lumpectomies as well as quadrantectomies, indicating that a portion but not the entire breast has been removed.